samaalzoubi/web2-ws25-4EverBloom/README.md

 ## 4. Benefits of the Project
 ### For Customers:
-- Design personalized bouquets in 3D using the website and order from local florists.
 - Place orders independently of their location with just a few clicks.
-- Explore unique floral combinations visually before purchasing. (?)
+- Explore unique floral combinations visually before purchasing.
 - Enjoy a fast, convenient, and interactive online experience.
+- Design personalized bouquets in 3D using the website and order from local florists (coming soon).

 ### For Local Florists:
 - Gain digital presence **without needing their own website**.
 - Manage inventory, pricing, and product listings online with an easy-to-use interface.
 - Reach new customers and expand their market without technical knowledge or effort.
 - Access insights and analytics to track performance and improve services.
-- Benefit from new advertising and marketing opportunities on the platform.
+- Benefit from new advertising and marketing opportunities on the platform (coming soon).
 - Simplify product and order management, saving time and effort.

 ## 5. Target Groups
 - **Private Customers:** Individuals who want to buy or design personalized bouquets for any occasion.
 - **Local Flower Shops:** Small and medium-sized florists looking to digitize their business.
-- **Administrators:** Manage users, shops, orders, and system integrity.

 ## 6. Team Members
 All team members contributed to both frontend and backend development.